5wift-Hacker/5wift-Hacker/README.md

 - 🙆🏻‍♂️ I also built a stretching app called Bad Timing, to make stretching more accessible and easier to start immediately.

-- 🌱 I’m currently always learning how to more efficiently work with Swift and SwiftUI.
+- 🌱 I’m always learning how to more efficiently work with Swift and SwiftUI.

 - ☄️ My biggest interests lie in changing the world, one line of code at a time!
 I love high-impact projects that help change the world for the better.